tbongers-cat/ILIAS/components/ILIAS/Setup/README.md

 These steps can then be triggered via the CLI and also be monitored there.
 It is well possible, that there are also other means to trigger the steps, such as an interaction by the user.
 The first user of the migrations is the [`FileObject`](components/ILIAS/File/classes/Setup/class.ilFileObjectToStorageMigration.php).

+Please keep in mind that a `Migration` should only have to be executed **once** to change existing data, which means that in parallel the code should be adapted so that any new content is already stored in the "new" state.
+Besides that, the code should also be able to handle date in the "old" state, as the `Migration` might still be running while the system is already active.
+These code parts can then safely be removed alongside the `Migration` itself with the next major version.

 ### On Artifact